-Kevin Shields founded My Bloody Valentine in 1983 and has since cemented himself among the most influential figures in modern rock music.
-MBV’s current lineup includes members from Ireland and England.
+Kevin Shields formed the group My Bloody Valentine in 1983 and has since cemented himself among the most influential figures in modern rock.
+The current lineup for the group includes members from Ireland and England.
 However, their origins are primarily associated with Dublin’s early post-punk scene.
-While their first album (1988’s Isn’t Anything) established them as shoegaze forerunners, their widely-acclaimed 1991 follow-up Loveless defined the sound for years to come.
+While their first record (1988’s Isn’t Anything) was released, it established them as shoegaze forerunners.
+Their widely-acclaimed 1991 follow-up Loveless defined the sound for years to come.

 In 1989 (right around when their MBV predecessors were starting to gain traction), British guitarist-vocalists and childhood friends Rachel Goswell and Neil Halstead formed the band Slowdive.
 Like My Bloody Valentine (and others in the shoegaze realm), their music features both male and female vocals among fuzzy guitar tones and a dreamy atmosphere.

-Other notable shoegaze artists include bands like Ride, Liars, Bedhead, and Mazzy Star.
-Prominent bands that incorporate shoegaze elements into their music (and have likely influenced it to some extent) include Sonic Youth and Dinosaur Jr., among many other artists in the indie and noise rock scenes.
+Other notable shoegaze artists include bands like Ride, Liars, Bedhead, Cocteau Twins, Jesus and Mary Chain, and Mazzy Star.
+Prominent bands that incorporate shoegaze elements into their songs (and have likely influenced it to some extent) include Sonic Youth and Dinosaur Jr., among many other artists in the indie and noise rock scenes.